-The oval-shaped wheat weevil is a uniform reddish-brown and feed primarily on cereal grains.
+The oval-shaped wheat weevil (AKA grain or granary weevil) is a uniform reddish-brown and feeds primarily on cereal grains.
 They’ll attack maize, wheat, and many other grains, with their adult size varying based on the size of the grain they hatched inside of.

 White Pine Weevil (Pissodes strobi)

 The white pine weevil is dark brown with white spots and can be found happily destroying white pines, although it also infests other pines and spruces.
 Interestingly, the target plants in some regions have developed a resistance and actually produce modified sap that can fend off an attempted infestation.

 We get this question for just about every pest we’ve covered, but for once the answer is… YES!